Is This the Age of Irresponsibility?

 I get literally hundreds of letters, emails, and blog comments every year asking a similar question.
 People want to know why it seems there are increasing numbers of persons with disturbed characters out there.
 Just yesterday, I received another such inquiry.
 The person commented that disturbed characters “seem to infest every area of life” even including “the ranks of doctors, therapists and public officials.”
 Not only are there more irresponsible people around these days, but mental health professionals of all disciplines are increasingly asked to intervene with such persons, much of the time with less than desirable results.

-I first alluded to the problem of character disturbance in my first book, In Sheep’s Clothing [Amazon-US | Amazon-UK].
-My forthcoming book, Disturbances of Character, takes a much more probing look at the definitive psychological phenomenon of our age.
+I first alluded to the problem of character disturbance in my first book, In Sheep’s Clothing.
+My forthcoming book, Character Disturbance, takes a much more probing look at the definitive psychological phenomenon of our age.
 It examines the key questions I get asked so often: “Is there really more character disturbance now than there used to be?”; “Why are we seeing so much irresponsibility these days?”; “What can be done to turn things around?”.

-Whenever I train professionals who attempt to work with disturbed characters, I always begin the workshop with the following scenario (discussed in more depth in Disturbances of Character).
+Whenever I train professionals who attempt to work with disturbed characters, I always begin the workshop with the following scenario (discussed in more depth in Character Disturbance).
 I ask the attendees to imagine that they recently read a newspaper article about a young girl who inexplicably lost her eyesight and who was taken to the finest clinics only to be told that no physical basis for her blindness could be found.
 I also asked them to imagine that the case was resolved by a psychiatrist who determined that one day, while riding the school bus, this girl just happened to glance at a boy across the aisle and thought to herself how attractive he was.
 But after being consumed with horrendous guilt and shame for such “impure” thoughts she unconsciously denied herself the ability to see lest she ever have such horrid thoughts again.
 I then ask the attendees how many such cases they’ve heard about in the last 30 years, or better yet, how many such cases they’ve treated.
 The answer, of course, is always “none.”

 We live in an age very different from that in which the principles of traditional psychology were developed.
 In the Victorian era, the social climate or “zeitgeist” was indeed very repressive.
 If there were a “motto” that best described the social milieu of the time, it would have been “Don’t even think about it!”
 People were over-controlled and were programmed to be very apprehensive about even contemplating acting on their primal urges.
 As a result, many people developed the phenomenon we now call “neurosis” and some people were neurotic to an extremely pathological degree.
 Such people displayed many bizarre symptoms, and the theories developed to explain these unusual phenomena became the foundation of classical psychology.